Obaid Siddiqi Lectures 2024 by Prof Gita Chadha

 Obaid Siddiqi Chair, Archives at NCBS

-Teaching Feminist Science Studies
+Contours of Feminist Science Studies

-Towards Feminist Archiving of Women in Science
+'STEMinism' and Feminism | Archiving Women in Science

-July 26, Bangalore International Centre Auditorium, 6:00 PM
+July 26, Bangalore International Centre Auditorium, 6:30 PM.

 A Feminist Unpacking of the 'Man of Science'

-July 27, National Centre for Biological Sciences, Lecture Hall 1 (Haapus), 3:00 PM
+July 27, National Centre for Biological Sciences, Lecture Hall 1 (Haapus), 4:00 PM.

-All lectures in the series are free and open to the public
+All lectures in the series are free and open to the public.

 Bio: Prof Gita Chadha is the third Obaid Siddiqi Chair in the History and Culture of Science at the Archives at NCBS.
 She was formerly a faculty member at the Department of Sociology, University of Mumbai, India.
 She has a doctorate in sociology and has taught at undergraduate colleges at the Mumbai University and on the International Programme of the University of London in Mumbai.
 She was the Chairperson of the Women’s Development Centre, University of Mumbai from 2016 to 2020.
 Gita has developed frameworks for feminist archiving at the Research Centre for Women’s Studies, SNDT Women’s University, Mumbai, India.
 She has designed and taught a first of its kind course in Feminist Science Studies at the Tata Institute of Social Sciences in Mumbai, India.
 Her research interests lie in science studies, feminist theories and postcolonial studies.
 Gita has also collaborated with women artists and poets in building common understandings of feminist art practices in India.